saltyorg/docs/docs/community/settings.md

 8. Moviematch

 9. Ombix role, provide a list of "X's"
    For each listed item an Ombi instance will be created and the item set to the subdomain.

-10. QbittorrentVPN
+10. OverseerrX role, provide a list of "X's"
+    For each listed item an Overseerr instance will be created and the item set to the subdomain.

 11. QbittorrentX role, provide a list of "X's"
     For each listed item a QBitorrent instance will be created and the item set to the subdomain.